bbmokhtari/django-translations/docs/guide/context.rst

    Translations deleted!

-To delete the translations of the defined purview for a queryset:
+To delete the translations of a queryset and some relations of it:

 .. testcode:: guide_delete_1